fulcrum-agile/fulcrum/README.md

 If you wish to host a publicly available copy of Fulcrum, the easiest option is to host it on [Heroku](http://heroku.com/).

-To deploy it to Heroku, make sure you have a local copy of the project; refer to the previous section for instuctions.
+To deploy it to Heroku, make sure you have a local copy of the project; refer to the previous section for instructions.
 Then:

-    # Make sure you have the Heroku gem
+    # Add the Heroku and Postgres gems to your Gemfile
+    gem "heroku"
+    gem "pg"

+    # Update your bundle and commit the changes to git
-    $ gem install heroku
+    $ bundle install
+    $ git add Gemfile Gemfile.lock
+    $ git commit -m "update fulcrum to use postgres on heroku"

     # Create your app.
 Replace APPNAME with whatever you want to name it.
-    $ heroku create APPNAME --stack bamboo-mri-1.9.2
+    $ heroku create APPNAME --stack cedar

     # Define where the user emails will be coming from
     # (This email address does not need to exist)
     $ heroku config:add MAILER_SENDER=noreply@example.org